-Add insomnia on the list of self-sabotaging behaviors.
+Add insomnia to the list of self-sabotaging behavior.

 If you struggle with insomnia, you know that it’s an internal battle with enormous external consequences.
 The amount of sleep you get impacts every aspect of your waking life.

 A restless night can affect how productive you are at work; whether you have the energy to exercise or spend time with friends; and how much patience you have with yourself and the people around you.